syonip/svelte-cordova-template/README.md

 # svelte app

-This is a project template for [Svelte](https://svelte.dev) apps.
-It lives at https://github.com/sveltejs/template.
+This is a project template for [Svelte](https://svelte.dev) apps running inside cordova apps.
+It lives at https://github.com/syonip/svelte-cordova.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):